noah978/Delta-Docs/Skins.md

 The [r/Delta_Emulator](https://reddit.com/r/Delta_Emulator) also has an active [Discord Server](https://discord.gg/ERssHqy) that will sometimes take skin requests.

-## Skin Basics
+# Skin Basics

 All delta skins are contained in ```.deltaskin``` files, for example, all the default skins included with Delta are named ```Standard.deltaskin```.
 These are actually just ```.zip``` files with the extension renamed.
 So if you change the extension name from ```.deltaskin``` to ```.zip```, you can now access the files contained within.
 These files should include images of different sizes and orientations which have a ```.pdf``` extension and a single ```info.json``` file.

-The info.json contains all the necessary information for a skin to function properly.
+The ```info.json``` contains all the necessary information for a skin to function properly.
 This information includes:
 *   name
 *   identifier
 *   gameTypeIdentifier
 *   Image Names
 *   Button Mappings
+*   Screen Mappings
 *   Whether landscape supports opacity
 *   Whether the skin should be displayed in debug mode